MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-pki-certs.md

 The following list describes the general certificate issuance, security, and formatting requirements:

 - Certificates must be issued from either an internal certificate authority or a public certificate authority.
 If a public certificate authority is used, it must be included in the base operating system image as part of the Microsoft Trusted Root Authority Program.
 For the full list, see [List of Participants - Microsoft Trusted Root Program](/security/trusted-root/participants-list).
 - Your Azure Stack Hub infrastructure must have network access to the certificate authority's Certificate Revocation List (CRL) location published in the certificate.
 This CRL must be an http endpoint.
-::: moniker range="< azs-1903"
-- When rotating certificates in pre-1903 builds, certificates must be either issued from the same internal certificate authority used to sign certificates provided at deployment or any public certificate authority from above.
-::: moniker-end
-::: moniker range=">= azs-1903"
-- When rotating certificates for builds 1903 and later, certificates can be issued by any enterprise or public certificate authority.
+Certificates can be issued by any enterprise or public certificate authority.
-::: moniker-end

 - The use of self-signed certificates aren't supported.
 - For deployment and rotation, you can either use a single certificate covering all name spaces in the certificate's Subject Name and Subject Alternative Name (SAN).
 Alternatively, you can use individual certificates for each of the namespaces below that the Azure Stack Hub services you plan to utilize require.
 Both approaches require using wild cards for endpoints where they're required, such as **KeyVault** and **KeyVaultInternal**.
 - The certificate signature algorithm shouldn't be SHA1.